crsuzh/camarades.ch/content/news/_index.md

 **Save the date: October 17th – 18th 2024, University of Zurich​**

 A 2-day international meeting on Systematic Reviews of Animal studies and in VItro.\
-*STAY TUNED* for more information, coming soon!
+*STAY TUNED* for more information coming soon!
 <br>

 **Fees**\